-Let’s take a look at what’s on offer.
+Let’s look at what’s on offer.

 First: What Should a Video Editor Do?